ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.Dictionary.md

 `Lock()` returns an `ILockToken`, but manual use is advanced.
 Do not hold a token and then call public methods on the same dictionary, because those methods try to acquire the same critical section again.

-Current caveat: `AddRange(ADictionary)` acquires `ADictionary.Lock` and then calls public methods on that same source dictionary.
-On platforms where `TCriticalSection` is not re-entrant, that pattern can deadlock.
-Prefer `AddRange(AArray)` with a source snapshot when portability across POSIX platforms matters.
+`AddRange(ADictionary)` calls `ADictionary.ToArray` to create a source snapshot, releases the source lock, and then applies that snapshot to the destination.
+It does not hold a source lock while calling other public source methods, so the collection overload is safe with non-reentrant `TCriticalSection` implementations on POSIX.

 ## Iteration